CarFest

 CarFest is an annual family music and motoring festival held in Cheshire and Hampshire, England.
-It was founded by the radio presenter Chris Evans in 2011, and raises funds for Children in Need, a British charity.
-The festival presents a variety of entertainment - live music performances, track shows, "celebrity chef" demos, driving experiences, a steam fair, a fundraising family fun run and a carnival fancy dress parade.
+It was founded by the radio presenter Chris Evans in 2012, and raises funds for Children in Need, a British charity.
+The festival presents a variety of entertainment - live music performances, track shows, celebrity chef demos, driving experiences, a steam fair, a fundraising family fun run and a carnival fancy dress parade.

 Dates

-Both events have taken place annually since 2012, with the exception of 2020 when they were cancelled due to Covid-19.
+Both events have taken place annually since 2012, with the exception of 2020 when they were cancelled due to COVID-19.
 The North event has been held at 3 locations throughout Cheshire, including Cholmondeley Castle, Oulton Park, and the Bolesworth Estate, with the South event being held at Laverstoke Park Farm in Overton, Hampshire every year since its debut.

+2022 was the last year that CarFest North took place at the Bolesworth estate, with a focus to making one main annual event at Laverstoke Park.

 Scalextric

 For the 2015 CarFest South, former F1 driver Martin Brundle created a 45-metre Scalextric circuit.

 Air crash

 During the 2015 event, held at Oulton Park, Cheshire, a Folland Gnat aircraft, one of pair performing a display, crashed into the ground, killing the pilot, Kevin Whyman.